vmware-tanzu/package-for-kpack/README.md

    > Note: This second build should be notably faster because the buildpacks can leverage the cache from the previous build.

-10. Next steps
+10. Next steps.

     The next time new buildpacks are added to the store, kpack will automatically rebuild the builder.
-If the updated buildpacks were used by the tutorial image resource, kpack will automatically create a new build to rebuild your OCI image.
+If the updated buildpacks were used by the tutorial Image Resource, kpack will automatically create a new build to rebuild your OCI image.